-- It’s walking distance to some of Paris’ main landmarks: 25 minutes to Cathédrale Notre-Dame, 29 minutes to Louvre Museum, 23 minutes to Place de la Bastille and 40 minutes to Luxembourg Gardens.
-Eiffel Tower and Arc de Triomphe are 1 hour and 15 minutes away, which may not be too much for some people (very easy and quick by metro though)
+- Eiffel Tower and Arc de Triomphe are 1 hour and 15 minutes away, which may not be too much for some people (very easy and quick by metro though)

 - It’s next to the fashionable, trendy and hipster area of Le Marais in the 4th arrondissement, also known as SoMa (South Marais), which is filled with hip boutiques, galleries, and gay bars.
 Once the city’s Jewish Quarter, the area still hosts numerous kosher restaurants.

-- Everybody knows French people are keen to strikes and protests, for very good reasons.
-If you have that problem, it’s only 25 minutes from Gare du Nord by foot.
+- Everybody knows French people are keen on strikes and protests, for very good reasons.
+If you have that problem, it’s only 25 minutes from Gare du Nord on foot.
 (Bear in mind that there could be demonstrations in the square, it’s not very common, but it could happen).

 The Canal Saint-Martin is 50 metres away from the square, and it is also a very good reason to stay in the area.